 How an Attorney Could Help Mitigate Consequences

-A person charged with theft should consider hiring an attorney for the same reason that any person charged with any crime should consider consulting with an attorney.
+A person charged with theft should consider hiring an Attorney for the same reason that any person charged with any crime should consider consulting with an Attorney.
 It is a criminal offense that should not be taken lightly.
 If it is not handled correctly or appropriately, any criminal offense could have negative ramifications or implications in the future, whether it be on a background check, a prospect for employment, immigration issues, or to enhance future penalties in any future criminal case.
-Theft related cases are the types of offenses in which it really speaks towards somebody’s credibility in future employment prospects and opportunities.
+Theft-related cases are the types of offenses that really speaks toward somebody’s credibility in future employment prospects and opportunities.
 The role of a Ft.
-Lauderdale theft attorney is to mitigate the consequences and potential harm a theft offense can bring.
+Lauderdale Attorney is to mitigate the consequences and potential harm a theft offense can bring.

-A prospective employer might be reluctant hire a person if there is a theft-related allegation coming up on their background.
-There are a lot of different ways to get charges dismissed and/or reduced or changed that an individual might not be well-versed with on their own without the benefit of consulting with or hiring an experienced criminal attorney in Ft.
-Lauderdale that deals with theft-related cases.
+A prospective employer might be reluctant to hire a person if there is a theft-related allegation coming up on their background.
+There are a lot of different ways to get charges dismissed and/or reduced or changed that an individual might not be well-versed with on their own without the benefit of consulting with or hiring an experienced criminal Attorney who deals with theft-related cases.
 For first offenders, there are a lot of different programs available that would result in the charges being dropped.
-If a person has a record and somebody does a background check, they would rather that entry to show that a case was dropped versus somebody being sent to jail, pleading guilty or no contest, or being sentenced or punished for that offense.
-That is just one of a myriad of reasons why somebody would want to hire an attorney in Ft.
-Lauderdale that handles theft related or shoplifting related offenses.
+If a person has a record and somebody does a background check, they would rather that entry show that a case was dropped versus somebody being sent to jail, pleading guilty or no contest, or being sentenced or punished for that offense.
+That is just one of a myriad of reasons why somebody would want to hire an Attorney that handles theft-related or shoplifting-related offenses.

 Value of an Experienced Ft.
 Lauderdale Theft Attorney

-Leifert & Leifert has attorneys who have experience working on theft cases in Ft.
+Leifert & Leifert has Attorneys who have experience working on theft cases in Ft.
 Lauderdale.
-One was a prosecutor from 1992 to 1995 who used to prosecute all types of theft-related cases, all the way from misdemeanors and relatively minor shoplifting cases up to robbery and first-degree grand theft, organized skimming to defraud, robbery cases, and carjacking cases.
+One was a Prosecutor who used to prosecute all types of theft-related cases, all the way from Misdemeanors and relatively minor shoplifting cases up to robbery and first-degree grand theft, organized skimming to defraud, robbery cases, and carjacking cases.

-For over 20 years this office has been helping people in Ft.
-Lauderdale get excellent results for their cases for individuals who have been accused of shoplifting or other theft-related cases, whether it be petty theft, grand theft, dealing with stolen property, possession of stolen credit cards, or anything theft related under the statutes in Ft.
-Lauderdale and Florida.
+For over 20 years, this office has been helping people in Ft.
+Lauderdale get excellent results for their cases for individuals who have been accused of shoplifting or other theft-related cases, whether it be petty theft, grand theft, dealing with stolen property, possession of stolen credit cards, or anything theft related.
 The role of a Ft.
-Lauderdale theft attorney is to advocate for you, which is why you should work with an experienced theft lawyer that could build your case.
+Lauderdale theft Lawyer is to advocate for you, which is why you should work with an experienced Lawyer that could build your case.
 Call now to discuss your case.